|Born||in Santa Monica, California, USA|

 Rugged features and a natural charm have worked for Josh Brolin, the son of actor James Brolin.
-He has recently seen a massive surge in his career, finding well-known roles such as a policeman, a hunter, and the President of the United States.
+He has played roles as a policeman, a hunter, and the President of the United States.

 Despite his earlier mediocre success and fame, Brolin has maintained a choosiness in his films and, recently, these choices have paid off profoundly.
 Hopefully, he continues this streak of good fortune that his talents have finally given him.

 Diane Lane (15 August 2004 - 27 November 2013) (divorced)

 Alice Adair (1988 - 1992) (divorced) (2 children)

 Molly Brolin (half sibling)

 Personal Quotes (31)

 |Dune: Part One (2021)||$350,000|